[OpenWrt-Devel] Proposal: change buildbot's build failure logic to be less restrictive regarding packages from feeds

 Normally a failing package gets marked "broken", but the build still

 continues.
-However, some packages from feeds seem to kill the whole build
+However, some packages seem to kill the whole build when they fail.

 As far as I have been able to determine, if the failing package contains